parthsakpal07/my-todo-app/README.md

 ✅ Delete existing tasks
 ✅ Mark tasks as completed (with line-through styling)
 ✅ Clean and minimal UI
-✅ Powered by Vite for lightning-fast builds
+✅ Powered by Vite for lightning-fast builds.

 📫 Contact Me